msolorio/project-ideas/readme.md

 - a scheduling app
 - a hacking game where commands are entered into a terminal interface in the browser
 - an online store
-- a game of cards like go fish or 21
 - a command line program
 - a website to showcase my music
 - a terminal